dmeranda/demjson/README.txt

  * 100% RFC compliant.
 It should follow the JSON specification exactly.

-It should be noted that Python has since added JSON into its standard library (which was actually an "absorption" of simplejson, the C extension module I previously mentioned, but after it had been fixed to repair its RFC issues).
+It should be noted that Python has since added JSON into its standard library -- which was actually an absorption of "simplejson", written by Bob Ippolito, and which had by then been fixed to remove bugs and improve RFC conformance.

 For most uses, the standard Python JSON library should be sufficient.